-That doesn’t mean you need to rush out and buy an all-wheel drive (AWD) vehicle.
-An AWD’s drivetrain is great, and it offers some distinct advantages, but especially if you’re in temperate areas of the country, you can buy a front-wheel drive (FWD) or even a rear-wheel drive (RWD) vehicle and do remarkably well going the less-expensive route of buying a set of winter tires.
+That doesn’t mean you need to rush out and buy an all-wheel-drive (AWD) vehicle.
+This drivetrain is great, and it offers some distinct advantages.
+But if you’re in temperate areas of the country, you can buy a front-wheel-drive (FWD) or even a rear-wheel-drive (RWD) option and get by just fine on a good set of snow tires.

-To help with your winter driving, we’ve compiled a list of new cars that we’ve tested and driven in lousy winter weather.
-And remember, no matter what vehicle you choose, there are steps you can take to optimize its capability in the snow, like keeping it fitted with fresh windshield wipers and tires.
+To help with your winter driving, we’ve compiled a list of snow-, sleet-, and ice-ready new cars that we’ve tested and driven in lousy winter weather.
+And remember, no matter which one you choose, there are steps you can take to optimize its capability in the snow, like keeping it fitted with fresh windshield wipers and adequate all-season or winter tires.
 For more, check our list of seven steps to prepare your car for the cold.

 - Compact Crossover: Toyota RAV4